 “Yeah,” I muttered to myself, wishing I hadn’t picked up his phone last night.
 “Anyway, what was it you couldn’t tell me on the phone?”

-“Yeah, that,” he said, twisting, a wide smile pasted on his face.
-“Actually, I just wanted to know what you’ve been up to?
+“Oh, that.”
+He twisted, a wide smile pasted on his face.
+“Nothing.
+I just wanted to know what you’ve been up to?
 And don’t give me that same crap that it’s just a break.”

 “Oh come on, now.
 A three-month long break!
 Just for nothing?”